 As a founding signatory of the Mental Health Charter for Sport and Recreation and the Heads Up Mentally Healthy Football Declaration, The FA has worked closely with Mind to co-design the mental health champion role to help tackle the stigma of mental health within refereeing.

-As part of the scheme, our volunteers Natasha Wilson and Matt Malton from within the grassroots refereeing community will champion the importance of mental wellbeing, encourage conversation and act as points of contact for any match officials experiencing mental health problems, helping to signpost towards professional support services if required.
+As part of the scheme, our volunteer Natasha Wilson from within the grassroots refereeing community will champion the importance of mental wellbeing, encourage conversation and act as points of contact for any match officials experiencing mental health problems, helping to signpost towards professional support services if required.

 The scheme is being piloted in 11 County FAs across the North of England and the Midlands including Sheffield and Hallamshire and all volunteers have received mental health awareness and champion role training.
 The intention is to expand the scheme nationally during 2021.